AngryGranny01/DMSBackend/README.md

     npm install
     ```

-3. Create a new MySQL database for the project and import the sample data from `db.sql` file provided in the project directory.
+3. Create a new MySQL database for the project and import the sample data from `databaseSetup.sql` file provided in the project directory.
 4. Modify the `.env` file to match your MySQL configuration settings.

 ### Running the Application